From indoor townie to outdoor champ

 Did you know…

-...that the majority of nature is open 24/7?
-However, privately owned forests are closed during the same hours that the forest trolls sleep – from sunset to the early morning at 6 o'clock.
+… that most nature is open 24 hours a day?
+Privately owned forests, however, are closed during the same hours as the forest trolls sleep – from sunset to 6 am.

-This applies everywhere in state-owned nature, whereas in private forests you may pick whatever you can reach from roads and paths.
-On beaches, you may gather what you can hold in your hands.
+… that you may collect what equals a carrier bag full of berries, mushrooms, or other wild treats?
+This applies everywhere in state-owned nature, while in private forests you may pick what you can reach from roads and paths.
+On beaches, you may gather what you can carry in your hands.

-...that you may only light fires in forests with designated fire and camp sites?
-The edge of the beach is brilliant for small fires.
-Always extinguish it when you leave, and never cover embers with sand, as this can cause burns to both animals and people.
+… that you may only light fires in forests at designated fire and campsite areas?
+The beach is ideal for small fires.
+Extinguish it when you leave, and never cover embers with sand, as this can burn both animals and people.

-...that in private forests you may only travel on roads and paths?
-In public forests, it is also permitted to walk, but not cycle, around in the forest floor.
+… that in private forests you may only walk on roads and paths?
+In public forests, it is also allowed to walk – but not cycle – off the paths on the forest floor.

 This project is supported by: